-- Apply fertilizers half feet away from the girth of palm at 4th month, 1 feet away from girth at eighth month, 3 feet away from the girth at 15th month and 4 feet away from the girth after 24 months.
+- Apply fertilizers half feet away from the girth of palm at 4th month, 1 foot away from girth at eighth month, 3 feet away from the girth at 15th month, and 4 feet away from the girth after 24 months.

 Pests & Disease Prevention

 - Installing Pheromone traps in the borders of the garden can arrest the population of Rhinoceros beetle and Red Palm Weevil.